 Sometimes claims are made about treatments that are misleading.
 Avoid treatments that offer a ‘cure’ or ‘recovery’ as there is no evidence to support these claims.
 Ensure that the treatments and supports you choose are informed by evidence.

-Having an autistic child or sibling can be very difficult to cope with and there are support services, such as counselling and respite, available for parents and siblings.
+Having an autistic child or sibling can, at times, be a challenging experience, but there are support services, such as counselling and respite, available both to parents and siblings.

 Last reviewed: September 2018